Yellow or green vomit in babies may indicate bile, and persistent or repeated episodes can signal a condition that needs prompt medical evaluation.

 4. Viral Gastroenteritis (Stomach Bug)

-Infections caused by viruses can irritate the stomach lining leading to vomiting that sometimes includes bile if the baby vomits repeatedly on an empty stomach.
-This situation usually resolves with supportive care but dehydration risk needs monitoring.
+Infections caused by viruses can irritate the stomach lining and lead to repeated vomiting.
+After several episodes, a baby may bring up yellow fluid because the stomach has already emptied.
+This situation can improve with supportive care, but dehydration risk needs close monitoring.

 5. Food Intolerance or Allergy

-Certain food sensitivities can cause inflammation or upset in the baby’s gastrointestinal tract, leading to vomiting episodes that may include yellow liquid if the stomach empties quickly after feeding.
+Certain food sensitivities, including cow’s milk protein intolerance in some infants, can cause inflammation or irritation in the gastrointestinal tract.
+That can lead to vomiting episodes that may look yellow if little milk remains in the stomach.

 Recognizing When Yellow Vomiting Is Serious